billaxen/the-dom-p1/README.md

 ## Fundamentals

 Starting today, there will be a fundamentals section in each workshop.
-Start by completing this section before moving on to the following exercises.
+These are optional but **_HIGHLY_** recommended!

-See the [\_\_workshop/\_fundamentals/README.md](./workshop/_fundamentals/README.md) in for more information.
+They are a bit more challenging but will sharpen your JS skills!

 ---